flood-io/flood-chrome-docs/README.md

 ## What can I do with it?

 * Flood Chrome can be used to **put load on any web accessible application** and measure how it performs as load is ramped up,
-* **Measure performance regressions** after deploys by integrating it with you CI/CD pipeline,
+* **Measure performance regressions** after deploys by integrating it with your CI/CD pipeline,
-* Measure how your application's response time from different regions as experienced by your customers,
+* Measure your application's response time from different regions as experienced by your customers,
-* Create **realistic load scenarios** which stress test your network infrastructure without developing a complex protocol level load test scripts.
+* Create **realistic load scenarios** which stress test your network infrastructure without developing complex protocol level load test scripts.

 ## Documentation